-In addition to many non-surgical treatments, Dr. Hsu and Dr. Hodges are also capable of providing several types of surgical services that can protect a patient from disease, fix previous damage, and even help replace their missing teeth.
+In addition to many non-surgical treatments, Dr. Hsu, Hodges and Jaynes are also capable of providing several types of surgical services that can protect a patient from disease, fix previous damage, and even help replace their missing teeth.
 To ensure a comfortable experience, they happily offer sedation dentistry so that every appointment is calm and cool from beginning to end.
 To learn more about some of the procedures listed below and whether or not you could benefit from one, give us a call today.

 One of the most common symptoms of periodontal disease is gum recession, in which the gum line actually pulls away from the teeth as its being broken down by bacteria.
 This cannot only make the teeth appear unnaturally long, but it also exposes the thin enamel around the roots, making a person more vulnerable to tooth loss.
 Thankfully, with a gum graft, our dentists can fix both of these problems.
 With a small amount of tissue harvested from a patient’s own mouth, they can use it to replace the gums where they have receded and restore someone’s appearance at the same time.
 Typically, this can be completed in just one appointment.

 For a patient hoping to replace their upper back teeth with dental implants, sometimes their jawbone needs to be thickened first in order to prevent the new teeth from accidentally entering into their sinus cavities (which is as uncomfortable as it sounds).
-With a minor procedure that can be completed in a single appointment, Dr. Hsu or Dr. Hodges can use a patient’s own bone or donated bone to build up this area of the jaw.
+With a minor procedure that can be completed in a single appointment, Dr. Hsu, Dr. Hodges or Dr. Jaynes can use a patient’s own bone or donated bone to build up this area of the jaw.
 After a patient has healed, they’ll be ready to receive their new implants.

 In many cases, a weakened or decayed tooth is removed with the intent of immediately replacing it with a dental implant.
 To ensure that the surrounding alveolar bone that will support the implant remains strong and thick after the extraction, our dentists can do what is called surgery site preservation.
 Basically, right after a tooth is removed, a small portion of a lab-made bone grafting material is applied to the socket to help it maintain its integrity and density, meaning the implant can be placed as quickly as possible.